What Are Clear Stamps? Check Out a Clear Stamps Definition Plus Get Instructions and Ideas for How to Use Them in Your Craft Projects.

 How to Use Clear Stamps

-In case you’re asking yourself, “How do clear stamps work, anyway?” here’s an explanation of how to use clear stamps.
+In case you’re asking yourself, “How do clear stamps work, anyway?” here’s an explanation of how to use them.

 You take your card, scrapbook layout, piece of paper or other surface to be stamped and you place it on top of your craft mat or work surface.
 Then you grab the acrylic block with the stamp on it and apply ink to the stamp.
 You can do this by rubbing the stamp’s surface directly on an ink pad or by using a brayer to apply ink to the stamp.